Transportation FAQ

 • Where will students arrive at school?

-The bus will drop the girls off in the MUNI bus stop on the corner of California and 32nd Avenue.
+The bus will drop the students off in the MUNI bus stop on the corner of California and 32nd Avenue.
 They will then walk up the cul-de-sac to campus.

 • Are there any adults on the bus besides the driver?
 Cameras?